johnrudolph/beast-master/rules.md

 - When your Acolytes die, they return to your hand, and can be played again on future turns.

 ## Beasts
 Beasts are monsters who haunt this island.
-Each has a passive effect and a special Lair Environment that causes a big action.
+Each has a passive effect, and a Harvest effect.
+When you Harvest a space that contains a Beast, you trigger its Harvest effect.

 ## Gold
 The player with the most Gold at the end of the game wins.
 Track how much Gold you have on the Gold tracker.
 Gain Gold from cards and by harvesting spaces to claim the rewards from Environments, Loot, and Gold cubes.
 Any time you gain or lose Gold, update the Gold tracker.